wcfrobert/ezbolt/README.md

 <div align="center">
   <img src="https://github.com/wcfrobert/ezbolt/blob/master/doc/aisc2.31.png?raw=true" alt="demo" style="width: 60%;" />
 </div>
-Compared to the elastic method, the ICR method differs in three key ways:
+Compared to the elastic method, the ICR method differs in four key ways:

+* The **applied load vectors (Vx, Vy, Mz) is converted into an equivalent eccentricity and load orientation**

+$$(V_x,V_y,M_z) \rightarrow (P, e_x,\theta)$$

 * Rather than looking at DCR on the individual bolt level, ICR method provides an overall connection capacity.
-First, the **applied load (Vx, Vy, Mz) is converted into an equivalent eccentricity and load orientation**, then a coefficient (C) is determined which is then multiplied by the bolt capacity to get the overall connection capacity.
+A coefficient (C) is determined, and we can convert bolt capacity to the overall connection capacity as follows.

-$$(V_x,V_y,M_z) \rightarrow (P, e_x,\theta)$$

 $$\mbox{connection capacity} = C \times \mbox{bolt capacity}$$

 * ICR method is more accurate and less conservative because it allows for **plastic deformation of bolts**.
 An appropriate analogy would be how the plastic section modulus (Zx) is larger than elastic section modulus (Sx).
 Technically, the elastic method also has a center about which bolt force vectors revolve.
 But because everything is linear, we can skip the force-deformation relationship and calculate forces from geometric properties like moment of inertia and polar moment of inertia.
 * Unlike the elastic method, **ICR method is not practical to do by hand** as the location of ICR must be determined iteratively.
 There are design tables available in the steel construction manual.
 Generally the ICR method is more of a black-box.

-The derivations will follow AISC notations which is somewhat different from the notations above.
+The derivations will follow AISC notations which is somewhat different from what I've used above.
 Most notably, we will use **P** to denote applied force instead of **V**, and **R** to denote in-plane bolt force instead of **v**.

 Suppose we know the exact location of ICR, first let's calculate the applied moment with respect to this new center.